You just poured everything you had into an epic piece of content.

 Our own content team uses CoSchedule.
 Their software is specifically built to make this easy, and they’re huge advocates for resharing blog posts, building in features to “fight for the good cause.”

-Take a look at their example sharing calendar and the results it got:
+Take a look at their example sharing calendar and the results it got.

-At Mention, we have one schedule that all blog posts follow for one month after a post is published, and then those that perform well get added to an extra workflow and shared some more.
+At Mention, we have one schedule that all blog posts follow for one month after a post is published, and then those that perform well get added to an extra workflow and are shared some more.

 Because it’s really not.